Fofão: Controversy and legacy

-At the end of the 1980s an urban legend about the plush toy of the character became quite controversial.
-The legend claimed that the doll had a knife inside of its body, supposedly meant for evil rituals and killing children.
-The doll has even been compared to Chucky from Child's Play horror film series.
-In recent years the mystery was partially confirmed when it was revealed that the doll had a pointed hard plastic object as its spinal chord.
+In the late 1980s, an urban legend surrounding the plush toy of the character sparked significant controversy.
+The legend suggested that the doll contained a knife inside its body, purportedly intended for nefarious rituals and harming children.
+The toy was even likened to Chucky from the Child's Play horror film series.
+The mystery was partially validated when it was discovered that the doll did indeed have a pointed hard plastic piece acting as its spinal cord.

-In 2016, Fofão was again popular on the internet, when a group of street performers titled “Carreta Furacão” became a popular meme in Brazil.
-The group features several amateur artists, dressed up as fictional characters of popular culture, like Popeye, Captain America, Mickey Mouse, Fofão himself, and a generic clown.
-Videos of the artists dancing and performing acrobatics on the streets were popular on YouTube and became a meme on the internet.
-Fofão was considered the most prominent character to be used by the artists like a leader; however, Orival Pessini made a protest against the group, prohibiting the use of his character in political affairs.
-Some changes were then made to the generic character from the group.
+In 2016, Fofão experienced a resurgence in popularity on the internet thanks to a group of street performers called “Carreta Furacão,” which became a viral meme in Brazil.
+The group featured various amateur artists dressed as popular culture icons, including Popeye, Captain America, Mickey Mouse, and Fofão himself, among others.
+Videos of the performers dancing and doing acrobatics on the streets gained popularity on YouTube, and the group became an internet meme.
+Among the characters portrayed, Fofão stood out as the most prominent and was often regarded as the group's leader.
+Nevertheless, Orival Pessini, the creator of Fofão, objected to the use of his character in political activities and took action to prevent it.
+Consequently, the group made alterations to the generic character based on Fofão.

-On October 14, 2016, Fofão creator Orival Pessini died of spleen cancer, aged 72.
+On October 14, 2016, Orival Pessini, creator of Fofão, died at the age of 72 due to spleen cancer.